harshadubey46-dev/Co-Links-/README.md

-# 🐦 CampusTweet Backend
+# 🐦 Co-Links Backend

 A **Spring Boot REST API** for a campus-focused microblogging platform where students can connect, share updates, discover classmates, and interact within their college community.

-CampusTweet is inspired by Twitter/X but designed specifically for universities and students.
+Co-Links is inspired by Twitter/X but designed specifically for universities and students.

 ---